1. What is atezolizumab?

 You may not feel like eating, especially if you feel sick.
 It might help to eat small meals regularly and drink plenty of liquids.
 You can also ask your doctor to refer you to a dietitian for more advice.

 Other effects on your digestive system

 Atezolizumab and nab-pacilitaxel may affect your digestive system in different ways.
 Some people get constipated, while others have diarrhoea.

 Let your treatment team know if you have either of these.
 They can prescribe medications to help.

 It’s common to feel extremely tired during your treatment.
 There are different ways of coping with and managing fatigue.

-You can speak to your treatment team or contact our Helpline for more information and support.
+You can speak to your treatment team or contact our free helpline - via the top and bottom of this page - for more information and support.

 If you feel extremely tired, unable to get up, are dizzy or faint, contact your treatment team straight away.